bossman48/GLADIGATOR/trained-models/README.md

 :warning:

-Your config.py file must be inside of the  ./source-folder.
+Your config.py file must be inside of the this folder.

 :warning: